 UT Dallas offers 90 graduate programs across its eight schools and more than 30 professional and academic graduate level certificates.
 Earning an advanced degree is a foundation for further intellectual and personal growth, and a pathway to discovering multiple career options.

 The University Career Center offers a full complement of resources and services for all graduate students.
 We help with mock interviews and numerous seminars, including resume writing, interviewing skills and conducting an effective job search.
 Representatives of business, government, industry, education and social agencies recruit at Career Expos and on-campus interviews.
-We also manage the Internship Program for all schools with the exception of Erik Jonsson School of Engineering and Computer Science (ECS students, please contact the IPP office in ECSS 2.502).
+We also manage the Internship Program for all schools with the exception of the Erik Jonsson School of Engineering and Computer Science which is run by the Jonsson Career Services (JCS) Office.

 Academic and Non-academic Careers

 The University Career Center supports students who are planning for any type of career, including jobs as tenure-track faculty or in private industry, government, non-profits and start-ups.
 Our experienced Career Consultants help students to explore how different careers suit them and how to conduct multiple, simultaneous job and internship searches in different fields.

-Career consulting appointments are available during the fall and spring semesters and are 30 minutes on length.
-They are offered Monday-Thursday, 9 a.m.-6 p.m. and Friday, 9 a.m.-4 p.m. by calling 972-883-2943 or logging into your Handshake account.
+Career advising appointments are available throughout the year during normal business hours.
+Appointments can be booked through Handshake.
 Please note we do not schedule same-day appointments.
 These appointments are best for exploring deeper questions about career/internship/job search, mock interviews and graduate school preparation.